Irreversible entropy production, from quantum to classical: Applications

 Yet, we need to characterize such equilibrium state in order to be able to define the entropy production and its rate.
 To do so, it is convenient to introduce the so-called Hamiltonian of mean force~\cite{Kirkwood1935}

 with $Z_B$ the partition function of the equilibrium state of the bath.
 Eq.~\eqref{meanforce} describes the energy of the reduced state of the system if the global system-bath state is in equilibrium.
-Following Ref.~\cite{Strasberg2019}, we can introduce the non-equilibrium free energy

-with $\rho_S(t)$ an arbitrary state of the system at time $t$.
+Following Ref.~\cite{Strasberg2019}, we can introduce the non-equilibrium free energy $F(t)=\left\langle H^{\rm mf}(\lambda_t)+\frac{1}{\beta}\ln\rho_S(t)\right\rangle$ with $\rho_S(t)$ an arbitrary state of the system at time $t$.
 This leads to the formal definition of work

 which is structurally identical to the definition in the classical case.
 Using the definitions above, we have

 where $\rho_{SB}(t)$ is the instantaneous state of the total system-bath compound.

 If we now take the coarse-grained, mean-force version of the equilibrium state of the system